 School ICT systems capacity and security are reviewed regularly.
 Our School IT Technician is employed by NCC.
-Virus protection is installed on all school systems and isupdated regularly.
+Virus protection is installed on all school systems and is updated regularly.
 Advice on security strategies is sought from the Local Authority and implemented in school by the IT technician or staff as appropriate.
+The school buys in to an SLA which gives reports on internet usage, including keywords and sites visited.
+This is reviewed weekly by the e-safety coordinator.

-E Safety Training
+E-Safety Training

 Staff, and children train regularly on aspects of e-safety.
 Parents and governors to be invited to training annually.
-The school has a named e-safety governor - Mr Mark Butler and e-safety coordinator - Mrs Nicola Threlfall.
+The school has a named e-safety governor - Mr Mark Green and e-safety coordinator - Mrs Nicola Threlfall.